The FAST Galactic Plane Pulsar Snapshot Survey -- V. PSR J1901+0658 in a double neutron star system: Implications and discussions

 We attempt but cannot measure the proper motion of PSR J1901+0658 from the current data available.
-The uncertainties or upper limit of the proper motion in right ascension and declination directions are 6~mas~yr$^{-1}$ and 22~mas~yr$^{-1}$, respectively.
-We cannot detect any variation of the projected semi-major axis, with an upper limit of $4 \times 10^{-13}$~lt-s~s$^{-1}$.
+The uncertainties or upper limit of the proper motion in right ascension and declination directions are 6 and 22~mas~yr$^{-1}$, respectively.
+We cannot detect any variation of the projected semimajor axis, with an upper limit of $4 \times 10^{-13}$~lt-s~s$^{-1}$.

-We searched the optical and infrared archival data, the Pan-STARRS1 Surveys \citep{2016arXiv161205560C} and 2MASS \citep{2006AJ....131.1163S}, for the corresponding object of the companion, but did not find a white dwarf or a main-sequence companion for this system, which further emphasizes that the companion is another neutron star.
+We searched the optical and infrared archival data, the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) Surveys \citep{2016arXiv161205560C} and Two Micron All Sky Survey \citep[2MASS,][]{2006AJ....131.1163S}, for the corresponding object of the companion, but did not find a white dwarf or a main-sequence companion for this system, which further emphasizes that the companion is another neutron star.

 Given that this mildly recycled pulsar is in an eccentric binary orbit with a massive companion, we conclude that PSR J1901+0658 is a member of a DNS system.
 The second supernova explosion is needed to produce the orbit eccentricity.
 As mentioned in Sect.1, for binaries with a wide orbit, during the previous evolution phase of a neutron star with a helium star companion, the helium star undergoes more evolution before filling its Roche lobe and initiating the mass transfer.
 Consequently, the neutron star has less time for accretion before the second supernova explosion, and therefore it is mildly recycled and has a relatively longer spin period.
 Therefore, there is a relation between the pulsar spin period $P$ and orbit period $P_b$, as revealed by \cite{2017ApJ...846..170T}: